 Arc chutes are used for splitting and quenching of arcs.

 Miniature circuit breakers can be switched ON and OFF manually.
 This functionality is highly useful, especially during maintenance.
 An internal latch arrangement is made such that it automatically holds the fixed contact as soon as the knob is pushed to the ON position.
 When turned OFF, the pressure given by our finger over the knob releases the latch and opens the contacts.

 2. Overcurrent protection

-When an equipment is overloaded it draws more current from the source.
+When a piece of equipment is overloaded it draws more current from the source.
 This current flows through the bimetallic strip and heats it up.
 Bimetallic strip that deforms on heating will knock down the latch, thereby opening the contact and isolation the equipment from the supply.